vauto-dork/game/README.md

 #Running
 1. First start a MongoDb instance (only required if using local mongodb; not necessary if pointing to dev or prod DB via config file)
 `> mongod`
+    * **Note:** You must have database path already set up on local machine or mongo won't run.
 2. Start the Node JS server
     * on Mac: `> DEBUG=dork-api ./bin/www`
-    * on Windows/Linux:
+        * **Note:** This does not guarantee that it will load on port 5000.
+The port it is listening on will be displayed in the console.
+The Linux setup instructions below will guarantee it will always be on port 5000.
+    * on Windows/Linux (steps 1 to 5 are for initial setup):
         1. Download the Heroku Toolbelt: https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up
         2. Make sure Heroku Toolbelt installed the Ruby package `foreman` by typing `foreman -v` into command prompt.
-If not found, then install via Ruby.
+If not found, then install via Ruby with `gem install foreman`.
-        2. Ensure the paths to NPM, Node, and Heroku are registered as environment variables after installation of packages.
+        3. **Windows Only:** Ensure the paths to NPM, Node, and Heroku are registered as environment variables after installation of packages.
-        3. Open a command prompt, navigate to the Dork API working folder, and make sure the packages are installed by typing `npm install`
+        4. Open a command prompt, navigate to the Dork API working folder, and make sure the packages are installed by typing `npm install`
-        4. Grab the Heroku configuration file if you want to use the remote database instead of local (ref: https://devcenter.heroku.com/articles/config-vars)
+        5. Grab the Heroku configuration file if you want to use the remote database instead of local (ref: https://devcenter.heroku.com/articles/config-vars)
             * Open a command prompt and navigate to working directory's root folder
             * Download the heroku config plugin by typing `heroku plugins:install git://github.com/ddollar/heroku-config.git`
             * After the plugin is installed, grab the dev config by typing `heroku config:pull --app dork-dev`
             * Add the `.env` file to `.gitignore`
-        5. Type `foreman start web` to start instance.
+        6. Type `foreman start web` to start instance.
 3. Test that the server is running by going to `localhost:5000` in your browser.

 #Account Info